-Delivering flexible shopping experience based on buyers’ actions and preferences are one of the most prevalent ecommerce trends.
-To be more particular, different customers will approach different content on the website, for example: seeing various suggested products according to their past purchases, location, existing items on cart/ wishlist, demographics and so on.
+Delivering a flexible shopping experience based on buyers’ actions and preferences are one of the most prevalent eCommerce trends.
+To be more particular, different customers will approach other content on the website, for example: seeing various suggested products according to their past purchases, location, existing items on cart/ wishlist, demographics, and so on.

 4. High-quality Videos

-Video is a form of content that is immensely effective in drawing consumers’ attention.
-Many pieces of research show the higher possibility that people will make a buying decision after viewing a video introducing the product compared to seeing images and text only.
+A video is a form of content that is immensely effective in drawing consumers’ attention.
+Many research pieces show the higher possibility that people will make a buying decision after viewing a video introducing the product compared to seeing images and text only.

-One of the most common problems that many merchants have to face is their channel fragmentation (between offline and online channels or among different online channels).
-Fortunately, now we have “Omnichannel”, which helps to deliver the seamless experience to the customers with cross-channel content strategy.
-Taking Starbucks for example, it gives each customer a reward card to accumulate reward points and save the customer information.
-The special thing is that you will be able to check and reload your card on either Starbucks website, phone, mobile app or in their physical store.
-Moreover, when you make any changes to the card, it will be automatically updated on all other channels at the same time.
+One of the most common problems that many merchants have to face is their channel fragmentation (offline and online channels or among different online channels).
+Fortunately, now we have “Omnichannel,” which helps deliver a seamless experience to the customers with a cross-channel content strategy.
+For example, taking Starbucks gives each customer a reward card to accumulate reward points and save customer information.
+The unique thing is that you will be able to check and reload your card on either the Starbucks website, phone, mobile app, or in their physical store.
+Moreover, when you make any changes to the card, it will be automatically updated on all other channels simultaneously.

 6. Image Search

-The image search has been raised as a new ecommerce trend that is predicted to make up more than a third of all search functions in 2020.
+The image search is a new eCommerce trend predicted to make up more than a third of all search functions in 2020.
 Many companies now equip their stores with the image search function, parallel with the traditional search by text.

-Thanks to the image search, the customers can easily find their favorite item or similar ones in the stores without remembering the name of the product or browsing on the catalog.
+Thanks to the image search, the customers can easily find their favorite item or similar ones in the stores without remembering the product’s name or browsing on the catalog.

 7. Voice Search

-Besides the image search, the voice search has gained a lot of preference from the users due to the increase in shopping on mobile habits.
+Besides image search, voice search also gained a lot of preference from the users.
 Therefore, it’s crucial to optimize your e-commerce store for the voice search from now on, or you might lose the vast majority of purchasers who adopt this technology.

 8. Research Online, Purchase Offline (ROPO)

-More than half of the customers now are likely to research products online and then go to offline stores to complete their purchases.
-Owing to that, they can find the wanted items at an affordable price before making a buying decision.
+More than half of the customers are now likely to research products online and then go to offline stores to complete their purchases.
+Owing to that, they can find the items at an affordable price before deciding to buy.

-For the store owner, ROPO means deploying offline conversion tracking, in other words, analyzing data taken from location tracking, social media, payment history, mobile devices, and advertisements with the data from CRM, ERP systems in order to figure out which activity of the business leads to the offline purchase.
+For the store owner, ROPO means deploying offline conversion tracking.
+And in other words, analyzing data taken from location tracking, social media, payment history, mobile devices, and advertisements with the data from CRM, ERP systems to figure out which activity of the business leads to the offline purchase.
 After that, the firm will know which marketing method they are applying is most effective and focus more on that.

 9. Mobile Checkouts

-The growth of mobile payment ecommerce trends has been strong from the year 2018.
-Up to now, there are over ten popular mobile payment platforms, e.g.: Google Pay (Google Wallet) and Apple Pay.
+The growth of mobile payment eCommerce trends has been strong since the year 2018.
+There are over ten popular mobile payment platforms, e.g., Google Pay (Google Wallet) and Apple Pay.

-Therefore, what you need to do is optimizing your site for mobile, selecting proper payment gateways, providing mobile payments online and offline, as well as offering one-click checkout.
+Therefore, you need to optimize your site for mobile, select proper payment gateways, provide mobile payments online and offline, and offer one-click checkout.

 10. Artificial Intelligence (AI)

-Nowadays, machine learning has been applied to various ecommerce systems, from product recommendation to search functionality.
-From 2019, there is a significant rise in the utilization of this technology, empowering the retailers to offer exactly what customers want in minimum time and effort.
+Nowadays, machine learning has been applied to various eCommerce systems, from product recommendations to search functionality.
+From 2019, there is a significant rise in this technology’s utilization, empowering the retailers to offer precisely what customers want in minimum time and effort.

 11. Augmented Reality (AR)

-“Trying before buying” ability, empowered by AR, is another hot ecommerce trend.
-Plenty of e-businesses are making a great investment in AR to enrich their customer experience and improve the sale conversion rate.
+“Trying before buying” ability, empowered by AR, is another hot eCommerce trend.
+Plenty of e-businesses are making an excellent investment in AR to enrich their customer experience and improve the sale conversion rate.

-An impressive example is the Place app of IKEA, which allows the customers to see how the furniture products would fit in their room/ home.
+An impressive example is the Place app of IKEA, which allows the customers to try on the furniture products to their room/ home.
 This results in a lower return rate and higher customer satisfaction as well.

 12. Speedy Delivery

-In the competitive ecommerce market, in order to overcome your rivals, besides providing good products you also have to concern about the related services, especially shipping and delivery.
+In the competitive eCommerce market, to overcome your rivals, besides providing the right products, you also have to be concerned about the related services, especially shipping and delivery.

-Some merchants are very good at this field by offering “rocket delivery” under different names such as “one-hour delivery, same-day delivery, next-day delivery, etc.” and get a lot of successes.
-Although these ecommerce trends sound very attractive, it’s quite hard to implement for most of the e-businesses.
+Some merchants are very good at this field by offering “rocket delivery” and get a lot of success.
+Although these eCommerce trends sound very attractive, it’s quite hard to implement for most e-businesses.

 13. Big Data

-In recent years, big data has transformed most of the industries, not ecommerce only.
-Due to that, every single action of the users can be turned into some kind of data, which contributes to building a precious customer database.
+In recent years, big data has transformed most of the industries, not eCommerce only.
+Every user’s action can result in some data, which contributes to building a precious customer database.

-Then, it would be a useful source for marketers to deploy promotion campaigns, email marketing and so on.
-However, it would be a waste if you only apply big data into marketing since it also can help you in new product development, online reputation control, cost savings, etc.
+It would then be a useful source for marketers to deploy promotion campaigns, email marketing, and so on.
+However, it would be a waste if you only apply big data to marketing since it also can help you in new product development, online reputation control, cost savings, etc.

 14. Chatbots and Automation

 The era of messengers and chatbots are coming.
-For online businesses, the chatbots play an important role in automating the communication process between the stores and their customers.
+For online businesses, the chatbots play an essential role in automating the stores and their customers’ communication process.

 In general, the merchants use the chatbots to create personalized content, suggest different purchase options, provide deals and coupons, ask customer feedback, and take care of the purchasers.